Just-maple/svcw/readme.md

 	panic(err)
 }
 ```
-when `svcw` get your application, it will analyse your service interface call relation
+when `svcw` get your application ptr, it will analyse your service interface call relation

 and it gens files `zitf.go` contain all structs that implement your service interface